Dianne M. Stewart

 Atlanta, Georgia 30322

-Dr. Stewart's third, book (part of a two-volume project with Dr. Tracey Hucks) will be published by Duke University Press in 2022.
-Based upon six years of research in Trinidad and Tobago, including one consecutive year of residence, Obeah, Orisa and Religious Identity in Trinidad: Africana Nations and the Power of Black Sacred Imagination – Orisa, Volume II, provides a much needed historical and ethnographic account of African religions in Trinidad.
-It specifically analyzes the Yoruba-Orisa religion as a meaning-making tradition in the ‘afterlives’ of slavery and colonialism with attention to the affective mode of religious apprehension, the salience of Africa as a religious symbol, and the “sacred poetics” (Léon) of Black or Africana religious imagination.
-Dr. Stewart introduces readers to the spiritual mechanisms—myths, rituals, symbols and narratives, but also affects—that mobilize Black religious actors in their quest for authenticity and belonging.
-Among the tradition’s religious actors, she emphasizes the role of spiritual mothers whose womanist leadership and collective activism have helped to reposition Orisa from its location on the margins of society (folk religion) to its location alongside other religious traditions such as Christianity, Hinduism and Islam at the center of Trinidadian civil society.
+Dr. Stewart’s third, monograph (part of a two-volume project with Dr. Tracey Hucks) is forthcoming with Duke University Press (October 2022).
+Obeah, Orisa and Religious Identity in Trinidad, Volume 2, Orisa: Africana Nations and the Power of Black Sacred Imagination examines the Yoruba-Orisa religious culture as a meaning-making tradition in the afterlives of slavery and colonialism with attention to the affective mode of religious apprehension, the salience of Africa as a religious symbol, the sacred poetics of Black/Africana religious imagination and the prominence of Africana nations in projects of Black belonging and identity formation in Trinidad and the wider African diaspora.
+In so doing, the book emphasizes how Orisa spiritual mothers’ leadership and collective activism have helped to resituate their tradition from its location on the margins of society (folk religion) to its position alongside other religious traditions such as Christianity, Hinduism and Islam at the center of civil society.

 Beyond her work in Trinidad and Jamaica, Dr. Stewart has studied and lectured in a number of African, Latin American, and Caribbean countries, including Nigeria, The Benin Republic, South Africa, Brazil, Mexico, Guatemala, Cuba, the Dominican Republic and Bermuda.
 She spent a year and a half conducting archival and field research as a Fulbright Scholar in the Democratic Republic of Congo where she focused on the history of religions in Central Africa during the slave period and prophetic religious movements in Congo today.
-Her current book project, Local and Transnational Legacies of African Christianity in West-Central Africa and the Black Atlantic World, builds upon this research to explore how 18th-century Kongolese Catholicism inspired the formation of Afro-Protestant institutions among African descendants in the wider 18th- and 19th-century Atlantic world.
+As an Emory College of Arts and Sciences Chronos Faculty Fellow (2021-2022), Dr. Stewart is building upon her research in Congo and other regions of the African diaspora to complete her current book project, tentatively titled, Local and Transnational Legacies of African Christianity in West-Central Africa and the Black Atlantic World.
+Her research for this transatlantic project explores how 18th-century Kongolese Catholicism inspired the formation of Afro-Protestant institutions among African descendants in the wider 18th- and 19th-century Atlantic world.
 From the southeastern coastal Afro-Methodist/Baptist traveling and seeking rites, to the rise of cognate Native Baptist, Revival Zion and Spiritual Baptist traditions in Jamaica and Trinidad, the book demonstrates how a Kongo Christian heritage lent central ingredients to this African Atlantic terrain of religious exchange and innovation.
-Sponsored by the prestigious Emory College of Arts and Sciences Chronos Faculty Fellowship, Stewart will devote the 2021-2022 academic year to the completion of this book project.

-In addition to the Chronos, Dr. Stewart has won other awards and fellowships over her career at Emory, including the Emory Williams Distinguished Undergraduate Teaching Award, Emory College of Arts and Sciences’ Distinguished Advising Award, Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award and a Senior Fellowship at the Bill and Carol Fox Center for Humanistic Inquiry.
-Among her service contributions Dr. Stewart is most proud of her leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, an international initiative that aims to diversify the academy by helping students from underrepresented racial/ethnic groups to earn the Ph.D. degree and secure teaching positions at tertiary institutions across the United States and South Africa.
+Over her career at Emory, Dr. Stewart has won several awards and fellowships, including the Emory Williams Distinguished Undergraduate Teaching Award, the Emory College of Arts and Sciences’ Distinguished Advising Award, the Emory University Laney Graduate School’s Eleanor Main Graduate Faculty Mentor Award and a Senior Fellowship at the Bill and Carol Fox Center for Humanistic Inquiry.
+Among her service contributions Dr. Stewart is most proud of her leadership of Emory’s Mellon Mays Undergraduate Fellowship Program, an international initiative that aims to diversify the academy by helping students from underrepresented racial/ethnic groups to earn the Ph.D. degree and secure faculty positions at tertiary institutions across the United States and South Africa.
 Dr. Stewart has also served on several committees within the American Academy of Religion, and she is a founding co-editor, with Drs.
 Jacob Olupona and Terrence Johnson, of the Religious Cultures of African and African Diaspora People series at Duke University Press.
-Its most recent titles include Kincraft: The Making of Black Evangelical Sociality by Todne Thomas, Chosen Peoples: Christianity and Political Imagination in South Sudan and Embodying Black Religions in Africa and Its Diasporas, edited by Yolanda Covington-Ward and Jeanette Jouili.
+Its most recent and forthcoming titles include Embodying Black Religions in Africa and Its Diasporas by Yolanda Covington-Ward and Jeanette Jouili, eds.
+(September 2021) and Rage and Carnage in the Name of God: Religious Violence in Nigeria by Abiodun Alao (August 2022).

 Recent Undergraduate Courses